dumaurier/dumaurier.github.com/_posts/2017-05-01-css-grid-layout-off-canvas-navigation.markdown

 {{ page.date | date: '%B %d, %Y' }}
 </header>

 Off-canvas navigation is a popular UI interaction in repsonsive design.
 CSS Grid Layout makes adjusting the interaction for different device widths easy thanks to its ability to overlay items.
-I hate writing intros.

 The final [CSS Grid Layout: Off-canvas demo](/CSS-Grid-Layout-Examples/off-canvas) can be accessed by clicking the link.